SwordfishBE/UndeadRiders/README.md

 # 🧟‍♂️ Undead Riders

 **Undead Riders** is a Fabric mod for Minecraft that adds naturally spawning undead horsemen to the overworld surface.
-Five types in total, each tied to a fitting biome.
+Six types in total, each tied to a fitting biome.
 Fully configurable and difficulty-scaled.

 ---

 ## ✨ Features

-- 🐴 **Zombie Horseman** — Zombie riding a Zombie Horse with difficulty-scaled armor and weapon.
-Spawns in all overworld biomes at night.
+- 🐴 **Zombie Horseman** — Zombie on a Zombie Horse.
+All biomes except Desert.
-- 💀 **Skeleton Horseman** — Skeleton riding a wild Skeleton Horse.
-Bow + possible Power enchant on Hard.
-- ☀️ **Parched Horseman** — Parched (desert skeleton variant) on a Skeleton Horse. **Desert biomes only.** Spawns day and night — Parched don't burn in sunlight.
-- 🌿 **Bogged Horseman** — Bogged on a Skeleton Horse. **Swamp and Mangrove Swamp only.** Night only.
-- ❄️ **Stray Horseman** — Stray on a Skeleton Horse. **Frozen biomes only** (Ice Spikes, Snowy Plains, Jagged Peaks, Frozen Peaks, Snowy Slopes).
 Night only.
+- 🏜️ **Husk Horseman** — Husk on a Zombie Horse.
+Desert only.
+Night only.
+- 💀 **Skeleton Horseman** — Skeleton on a Skeleton Horse.
+All biomes except Desert/Swamp/Frozen.
+Night only.
+- ☀️ **Parched Horseman** — Parched on a Skeleton Horse.
+Desert only.
+Day and night.
+- 🌿 **Bogged Horseman** — Bogged on a Skeleton Horse.
+Swamp and Mangrove Swamp only.
+Night only.
+- ❄️ **Stray Horseman** — Stray on a Skeleton Horse.
+Frozen biomes only.
+Night only.
+- 🛡️ **Shield on Hard** — Zombie and Husk riders have a 40% chance to carry a shield on Hard difficulty.
+- 🏹 **Enchanted bow on Hard** — Skeleton, Parched and Stray riders have a 30% chance for a Power I–III bow on Hard.
-- ⚔️ **Weapons** — Zombie riders can carry Wooden, Stone, Iron, or Diamond Weapons.
+- ⚔️ **Difficulty-scaled weapons** — Zombie/Husk riders carry tier-appropriate weapons.
-- 🛡️ **Difficulty-scaled horse armor** — Zombie Horses wear armor that scales with game difficulty.
+- 🛡️ **Difficulty-scaled horse armor** — Zombie Horses wear armor scaled to game difficulty.
+- 🎁 **Saddle drop** — All mod-spawned horses have a 10% base chance to drop a saddle on death.
+Scales with Looting (Looting III ≈ 20%).
+- 🔑 **Tameable Skeleton Horses** — After killing the rider, Skeleton Horses can immediately be saddled and ridden.
-- 🔀 **Independent toggles** — Each horseman type can be enabled/disabled separately.
+- 🔀 **Independent toggles** — Each type can be enabled/disabled separately.
 - ⚙️ **Fully configurable** — Spawn rates, distances, timing, attempts per player, night-only toggle via JSON config.
-- 🔄 **Live reload** — `/undeadriders reload` applies config changes instantly without a restart.
+- 🔄 **Live reload** — `/undeadriders reload` applies config changes without a restart.
+- 📋 **Info command** — `/undeadriders info` shows the current status of all types and caps in-game.
 - 🚫 **Non-interfering** — Never touches vanilla's spawn system.

 ---

 ## 📊 Difficulty Scaling

-### Zombie Horseman — horse armor
+### Zombie / Husk Horseman — horse armor (no saddle)

 | Difficulty | Option A            | Option B           | Option C            |
 |------------|---------------------|--------------------|---------------------|